learn-co-students/seattle-web-021819/25-more-auth/README.md

 ## Objectives
 - encryption
+  - secret code,
+  - use a cipher to decrypt
 - Discuss different encryption and hashing schemes
   - use `Digest::SHA256.base64digest`
-    - deterministic: same input => same output
+  - deterministic => same input leads to same output
 - introduce `bcrypt`
   - `has_secure_password` macro
 - Augment a user model in rails using `bcrypt`